Tuvans: History

 Besides prehistoric rock-carvings to be found especially along the Yenisei banks, the first internationally important archaeological findings have been near Arzhan, in the north central Tuva.
-Here, Scythian kurgan burials are being researched, revealing the earliest (7th, 6th century BC) and easternmost remains of these people who spread all the way from Central Asia.
-Their story and fantastic gold treasures can be appreciated in the National Museum in Kyzyl.
+Here, Scythian kurgan burials are being researched, revealing the earliest (7th, 6th century BC) and easternmost remains of these people who spread from Central Asia and predate Turcomongol tribes.
+Their story and artifacts can be viewed in the National Museum in Kyzyl.

 The Xiongnu ruled over the area of Tuva prior to 200 AD.
 At this time, a people known to the Chinese as Dingling 丁零 inhabited the region.
 Chinese chroniclers further associated the Dingling with the Tiele, one of whose tribes was named Dubo (都波) and was located in the eastern Sayans.
 The word tuwa also occurs three times in the Inscription of Hüis Tolgoi.
 While it is not clear what it means, Dieter Maue suggested that it could be related to the tribal name "Dubo".
 This name is recognized as being associated with the Tuvan people and is the earliest written record of them.
 The Xianbei 鮮卑 (descendants of the Donghu 東胡, once conquered by the Xiongnu) attacked and defeated the Xiongnu and they, in turn, were defeated by the Rouran 柔然.
 From around the end of the 6th century, the Göktürks held dominion over Tuvans (Doubo 都播), who constituted one of the three Wooden-Horse Turkic tribes, up until the 8th century when the Uyghurs took over.

 Tuvans were subjects of the Uyghur Khanate during the 8th and 9th centuries.
 The Uyghurs established several fortifications within Tuva as a means of subduing the population.
 There are plans being discussed to restore the remains of one of these fortresses, Por-Bazhyn in lake Tere-Khol in the southeast of the country.
 The memory of Uyghur occupation could still be seen up until the end of the 19th century due to the application of the name Ondar Uyghur for the Ondar Tuvans living near the Khemchik river in the southwest.
 Uyghur dominance was broken by the Yeniseian Kyrgyz in 840 AD, who came from the upper reaches of the Yenisei.

 In 1207, the Oirat prince Quduqa-Beki led Mongol detachments under Jochi to a tributary of the Kaa-Khem river.
 They encountered the Tuvan Keshdims, Baits, and Teleks.
 This was the beginning of Mongol suzerainty over the Tuvans.
 After the collapse of the Naiman Khanate, Tuvans moved to modern Mongolia and some Naimans moved to modern Kazakhstan territory.